 When it came time to focus on philanthropic endeavors in their adopted community, Jonathan explains, “The choice was easy.
 I definitely wanted to devote time and money to Sarasota Memorial and am only too pleased that Michelle and I have been able to do both.”
 Jonathan now serves on the Healthcare Foundation board.

-Raised on Philanthropy Philanthropy runs in Jonathan’s family.
+Philanthropy runs in Jonathan’s family.
 His grandfather, Edward (then, age three), came with his parents to this country from Eastern Europe in the late 1800’s.
 They were so poor that Edward and his siblings peddled shoelaces and day-old newspapers on the streets of New York’s Lower East Side.
 When Edward came home and handed his mother the pennies he earned, she always set aside some of them to give to those even less fortunate.
 That lesson of charity was handed down to the generations that followed.

 Giving has also been a central tenet in Michelle’s life.
 As a former U.S. Foreign Service Officer, she was Deputy Director for the Middle East Partnership Initiative, and awarded grants to support political, educational, economic and women’s reform in developing countries.

-Helping the Community The Mitchells regularly contribute to the arts, communal programs, education, science and other causes but Sarasota Memorial is especially close to their heart.
+The Mitchells regularly contribute to the arts, communal programs, education, science and other causes but Sarasota Memorial is especially close to their heart.
 “Out of all the places we give, I think the hospital is the most important to me,” Michelle says.
 “We’re helping everyone in the community.”